andyfengc/andyfengc.github.io/_posts/2017-10-03-timezone-conversion-programming.md

 		var targetTimeZoneInfo = TimeZoneInfo.FindSystemTimeZoneById("Pacific Standard Time");
 		var targetTime = TimeZoneInfo.ConvertTime(sourceTime, targetTimeZoneInfo);

-The question is, how to constructor the targetTimeZoneInfo object based on abbreviation forms of timezone.
+The question is, how to construct the targetTimeZoneInfo object based on abbreviation forms of timezone.

 ## Research ##
 There are tons of lists of timezones over Internet.